 5:45 AM – Pick-up in hotel

-We were picked up early because the port to Sabtang is in the town of Ivana, 14 kilometers away from Basco, and the first boat ride is at 7 AM.
+Our guides picked us up early because the port to Sabtang is in the town of Ivana, 14 kilometers away from Basco, and the first boat ride is at 7 AM.
 Again, I booked a Sabtang tour with Kuya Jolito for P1400/person.

 6:30 AM – Ivana Port

-The convenience of booking a local tour is that all of the arrangements are done by your local tour guide.
-Kuya Jolito just asked us to sit and he did all the talking and registrations.
+The convenience of booking a local tour is that your local tour guide makes all of the arrangements.
+Kuya Jolito just asked us to sit, and he did all the talking and registrations.

-The boat ride to Sabtang take 30 minutes depending on how big the waves are that day.
-If you’re prone into motion sickness, then this boat ride will be hard for you.
+The boat ride to Sabtang takes 30 minutes, depending on how big the waves are that day.
+If you’re prone to motion sickness, then this boat ride will be hard for you.

 7:30 AM – Arrival to Sabtang

-Upon our arrival in Sabtang, Kuya Jolito already arranged 3 tricycles to roam us around.
-Try to look for the Tricycle #19.
+Upon our arrival in Sabtang, Kuya Jolito already arranged three tricycles to roam us around.
+Try to look for Tricycle #19.
 It has Toni G. and Coco Martin’s signatures because it is the one used in their movie.
 I tried.

 8:00 AM – Morong Beach & Nakabuang Arch

-Morong beach is the famous beach in Sabtang.
+Morong Beach is the famous beach in Sabtang.
 The sand is white and not fine.
 But the real head-turner in this beach is the Nakbuang Arch, a unique rock formation that looks like an arch.
-Tourists are lining up to take photos on it.
+Tourists are lining up to take photos of it.

 9:00 AM – Sleeping Beauty Mountain

-Our guide stopped us in a middle of nowhere and asked us to observe a mountain from afar.
+Our guide stopped us in the middle of nowhere and asked us to observe a mountain from afar.
 The sleeping person figure in the mountain is so easy to spot.

 9:30 – Chamantad-tinyan Viewpoint

-Chamantad-Tinan Viewpoint is the most beautiful, for me, spot in Sabtang because of the mix of the rolling hills, dramatic cliffs, and blue ocean views.
-We walk all the way to the cliff up to the top of the hill.
+Chamantad-Tinan Viewpoint is the most beautiful, for me, spot in Sabtang because of the mix of rolling hills, dramatic cliffs, and blue ocean views.
+We walk to the cliff up to the top of the mountain.
 We spent maybe more than an hour here because it’s so hard to leave.

 11:00 AM – chavayan Village

-Chavayan Village is a preserved Ivatan village in the Southern part of Sabtang Island.
-The village has a sea view on one side and a mountain view on the other.
-Our guides guide us on the famous photo spots and walked us around this little town.
-This is a residential area so please respect and observe silence in the area.
+t Chavayan Village is a preserved Ivatan village in the Southern part of Sabtang Island.
+The town has a sea view on one side and a mountain view on the other.
+Our guides guided us on the famous photo spots and walked us around this little town.
+It is a residential area, so please respect and observe silence in the area.

-If you’re staying for a night in Sabtang, there are two homestay available in this village.
+If you’re staying for a night in Sabtang, there are two homestays available in this village.

 11:45 AM – Old Beaterio and St. Thomas Aquinas Chapel

-Last stop before lunch is this Old Beaterio where you can have a photo inside a stone house.
+The last stop before lunch is this Old Beaterio, where you can have a photo inside a stone house.
 Just beside it is a small chapel of St. Thomas Aquinas.

 12:15 PM – LUNCH BY THE BAY

-The Sabtang tour we availed includes a lunch.
-The lunch consists of turmeric rice, fried fish, vegetable and the Ivatan meal of “lunis”.
-I don’t know if it’s unlimited but when we asked for more rice and fish, they refilled our plates.
+The Sabtang tour we availed includes lunch, which consists of turmeric rice, fried fish, vegetable, and the Ivatan meal of “lunis.”
+I don’t know if it’s unlimited, but when we asked for more rice and fish, they refilled our plates.

 12:30 PM – Boat Ride back to Ivana